metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     only.
     - Once you close down (or open new) PowerShell session, module path modifications are lost.

-4. All other system settings are left alone **by default** unless you demand or accept them as follows:
+4. All other system or session settings are left alone **by default** unless you demand or accept them as follows:

     - Adjust console buffer size (valid until you close down PowerShell)
     - Modify network profile for currently connected network adapter (ex. public or private)
     - Update PowerShell module help files (only if you enable development mode)
-    - Install required or recommended PowerShell modules (only if you enable development mode)
+    - Install or update dependent PowerShell modules (only if you enable development mode)
     - Install recommended VSCode extensions (if you accpet VSCode recommendation)
     - Modify file system permissions (firewall logs inside this repository only by default)
     - Modify settings for specific software (Process monitor, mTail and Windows Performance Analyzer only)